Why purchase Ethical brands?

 75% of their products with natural fibers that are rapidly renewable and recycled fibers.

 About|Eileen Fisher works hard to support the environment, human rights and initiatives for women and girls.
 With donations, the brand helps to tackle issues climate change and human trafficking.

 Eileen Fisher uses organic fibers, recycled fibers and sustainable fibers such as hemp and Tencel.

 The mission is to provide people with dignified work that will enhance their livelihood, and empower their socio-economic situation.

 About|The brand was founded in 2015.
 The brand stands for women who know how to make a statement in their personal and work life.

 Price| € 150- € 300.

-Some of those ethical workwear brands might look expensive for some of us.
-That’s why it’s not a bad idea to shop your closet first.
-Reuse what’s already on hand, swap clothes with friends that have similar taste in size.
-Shop second hand.
-It’s also good to budget for something you absolutely need to have.
+Although some of those ethical workwear brands might look expensive for some of us, it might not be a bad idea to shop your closet first.
+As a matter of fact, reusing what’s already on hand, swap clothes with friends that have similar taste in size can help you save money.
+Additionally, Shop second hand and the sales sections has proven to be useful.
+Finally, it’s also good to budget for something you absolutely need to have.